Alqueraf/classroom-autograding-android/README.md

 ### Notes
 1. **Do not** enable  autograding on GitHub Classroom.
-2. Add the 3 folders available in this repo to your template project.
+2. Add the 3 folders in this repo to your template project, inside the `.github` folder.
 3. Modify the `classroom/autograding.json` file to match your exercises, test files and points.